srfoster/LanguagePathways/backend/README.md

 ENV=DEV ./scripts/admin-user stephen

 TODO:

+ * URGENT: FIX Data is in a broken state.
+SRSs are being created with an incorrect where clause.
+Studied cards do not match with cards marked as due.

 * USE: Be able to see how many cards are due vs not.
 Basic stats.
   TEST: Write some unit tests for due cards

 * USE: Study new memories.